 DACA Facts You Must Know to Move Forward

-We knew it was coming, no surprise here.
-No need to ask why, the answer keeps spitting at our faces.
-Best thing you can do right now?
+We knew it was coming; there was no surprise here.
+There is no need to ask why; the answer keeps spitting at our faces.
+What is the best thing you can do right now?

 K N O W Y O U R S H I T.